splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

 How Incident Intelligence works
 ===================================

-Incident Intelligence generates alerts and groups alerts to create incidents.
-Alerts then pass through a series of data preparations such as filters and enrichments.
-Alerts are then grouped based on the grouping rules that you configure.
-An incident is automatically triggered and escalated to the corresponding team if an alert or set of alerts meets the criteria for a critical incident.
+Incident Intelligence ingests, routes, and groups alerts to create incidents.
+Alerts are routed and grouped based on rules that you configure. if an alert or set of alerts meets the criteria for a critical incident an incident is automatically triggered and escalated to the corresponding responder based on the incident workflow and on-call schedules you configure.

 Required Incident Intelligence prerequisites and permissions
 ---------------------------------------------------------------------